 Here’s the deal – Lent is 40 days long, so there are 5-6 Fridays that fall in that span.
 If you don’t quite hit your protein numbers for the day you will be totally fine.

-Here are the best sources of protein based on the amount of protein per what I would consider a decent size serving (20-30 grams of protein).
+The following are “the best” sources of protein-based on the amount of protein per what I would consider a decent size serving (20-30 grams of protein).

 1/2 cup Egg Whites + 1 whole egg